redox-os/rfcs/text/0000-url-authorities.md

 <!-- What other designs have been considered?
 What is the impact of not doing this? -->

-It's been proposed that schemes are moved under `/`, so they can be referenced with the prefix `/:`.
-This would dirty the concept of `/` being a clean copy of the default paritition while causing Redox to stray away from the syntax of traditional URLs.

-It's also been proposed that a compatibility layer be written implementing FHS on `/` for Unix software.
-This would not fix the issue of Redox URLs not self-documenting their protocol.

 # Unresolved questions
 [unresolved]: #unresolved-questions